The University of Birmingham - School of Computer Science

 Week 3: Summarising and visualising data

 Week 4: Populations and random variables; the normal distribution

 Week 5: Class Test 1

 Week 6: Sample mean; Central Limit Theorem; confidence intervals

 Week 9: Class Test 2

-Week 10: Correlation and regression
+Week 10: Multiple comparisons, correlation, regression

 Re-assessmentThere is one resit opportunity for this course in August next year.
 The continuous assessment component will not be carried forward.

 1. tryR - Interactive online tutorials to learn basics of R.